Last House on Mulholland logo lasthouse.la

 It is the vacant, buildable (RE-9) parcel located directly in front of the Hollywood Sign, at the landmark's closest vista.
 On Google Maps it's known as "The Last House on Mulholland".

 Many properties have a view, but very few are part of one.
-In this case, the view esclusively connects our city's biggest icon to the property itself; much like a marquee to its venue.
+In this case, a popular and accessible view where our city's biggest icon is exclusively lined up with the property itself; much like a marquee to its venue.

 question